itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Overview/doc_Chapter_1.80_Whats_a_entity_file.md

-# Description: Camera Entity File
+# CHAPTER
+1.80

+# TITTLE
+What is a Entity File?

+# DESCRIPTION
+ The Source Code is broken into 2x parts "Header File(s) .h" and "Src File(s) .cpp" and are seperated into src and include directories.
+Its compiled with a makefile ans shipped with the neccessary libraries.
+To be a self containted project including everything.

+# HIGHLIGHTS
-- The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale.
+- Camera Entity File: The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale.
 This can be used for inital start.
+- Model Entity File: A Entity that uses a Model, is associated with the Shader Asset with an ID.
+- Model Entity File: A Entity that uses a Model, is associated with the Model Asset with an ID.
+- Model Entity File: The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale
+- Geometry Entity File: A Entity that uses a Model, is associated with the Shader Asset with an ID.
+- Geometry Entity File: The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale
+- Geometry Entity File: The Entity file stores R,G,B color for the Geometry.

+# BODY

-# Example: Camera Entity File
+- Example: Camera Entity File
     - TYPE=camera
     - NAME=camera
     - TAG=camera
     - POSITIONX=0
     - POSITIONY=-145
     - POSITIONZ=200
     - ROTATIONX=0
     - ROTATIONY=0
     - ROTATIONZ=0

-# Description: Model Entity File
-- A Entity that uses a Model, is associated with the Shader Asset with an ID.
-- A Entity that uses a Model, is associated with the Model Asset with an ID.
-- The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale

-# Example: Model Entity File
+- Example: Model Entity File
     - TYPE=model
     - NAME=N/A
     - TAG=hangar
     - SHADERID=3
     - MODELID=0
     - POSITIONX=0
     - POSITIONY=0
     - POSITIONZ=0
     - SCALEX=250
     - SCALEY=250
     - SCALEZ=250
     - ROTATIONX=0
     - ROTATIONY=0
     - ROTATIONZ=0
     - ENABLERENDER=1
     - ENABLEBOUNDINGBOX=0

-# Description: Geometry Entity File
-- A Entity that uses a Model, is associated with the Shader Asset with an ID.
-- The Entity file stores information on the objects X,Y,Z Position Coordinates, Rotation, and Scale
-- The Entity file stores R,G,B color for the Geometry.

-# Example: Geometry Entity File
+- Example: Geometry Entity File
     - TYPE=geometry
     - NAME=N/A
     - TAG=hangar
     - SHADERID=2
     - GEOMETRYTYPE=cube
     - GEOMETRYCOLORRED=0
     - GEOMETRYCOLORGREEN=1
     - GEOMETRYCOLORBLUE=0
     - POSITIONX=0
     - POSITIONY=-163.5
     - POSITIONZ=0
     - SCALEX=740
     - SCALEY=2.5
     - SCALEZ=740
     - ROTATIONX=0
     - ROTATIONY=0
     - ROTATIONZ=0
     - ENABLERENDER=1
     - ENABLEBOUNDINGBOX=0
     - ENABLECOLLIDER=1